awslabs/sagemaker-hyperpod-usage-report/README.md

     ```
 * Create a dedicated Kubernetes namespace for the usage report operator:

-    In `sagemaker-hyperpod-usage-report`, run the following command:
+  * Start by running the `aws eks update-kubeconfig` command to update your local kube config file (located at ~/.kube/config) with the credentials and configuration needed to connect to your EKS cluster using the kubectl command.

         ```sh
-    kubectl apply -f permissions/usage-report-namespace.yaml
-    ```

-* Create custom RBAC permissions for deploying the HyperPod usage report Kubernetes operator helm chart on the cluster:

-    * Run the aws eks update-kubeconfig command to update your local kube config file (located at ~/.kube/config) with the credentials and configuration needed to connect to your EKS cluster using the kubectl command.

-        ```sh
         aws eks update-kubeconfig --region $AWS_REGION --name $EKS_CLUSTER_NAME
         ```

-    * You can verify that you are connected to the EKS cluster by running this commands:
+  * You can verify that you are connected to the EKS cluster by running:

         ```sh
         kubectl config current-context
         ```

         `arn:aws:eks:us-west-2:xxxxxxxxxxxx:cluster/hyperpod-eks-cluster`

+   * In `sagemaker-hyperpod-usage-report`, run the following command to create the namespace `sagemaker-hyperpod-usage-report`:

+      ```sh
+      kubectl apply -f permissions/usage-report-namespace.yaml
+      ```

+* Create custom RBAC permissions for deploying the HyperPod usage report Kubernetes operator helm chart on the cluster:

     * In `sagemaker-hyperpod-usage-report`, run the following command to setup the RBAC permissions in your EKS cluster.